AndrewJBateman/ionic-angular-world-data/README.md

 **TODO**
 * Add Ionic accordian? or popover with ocean names listed

-* **Favourites** Shows a nice image with text below if there are no favourites.
+* **Favourites** Shows a nice image with text below if there are no favourites **TODO**
-**TODO**
-* Add code to store/clear favourites.
+* Add code to store/clear favourites

 * **About** Working.
 Displays Unsplash image with author credit and short info about the app with links to APIs used.
-Header includes popover with working links to Author Website, Github Repo & a contact page.
+Header includes popover with working links to Author Website, Github Repo & a contact page
 **TODO**
-* Add code so contact form is sent.
+* Add link to my website contact form

 ## :clipboard: Status & To-do list

 * Status: Working & deployed to Firebase.
-For To-do see sections above.
+For To-do see sections above

 ## :clap: Inspiration

-* [Ionic Academy Tutorial: How to Localise Your Ionic App with ngx-translate](https://ionicacademy.com/localise-ionic-ngx-translate/) however language selected using ion-select-option dropdown list in side-menu (ie not using a popover page).
+* [Ionic Academy Tutorial: How to Localise Your Ionic App with ngx-translate](https://ionicacademy.com/localise-ionic-ngx-translate/) however language selected using ion-select-option dropdown list in side-menu (ie not using a popover page)
 * [Devpato article: Setup Google Map in Angular app (The pro way)](https://dev.to/devpato/setup-google-map-in-angular-app-the-pro-way-3m9p)

 ## :envelope: Contact